 There are two types of bear spread strategies.

 #1 – Bear Call Strategy

-The most lucrative strategy to be used in case you feel that stock price will go down is call writing also known as Selling Call option.
-Call Option writing has the potential of unlimited losses if the stock price goes up instead of going down.
-So to safeguard from the risk of unlimited losses, investors enter into bear call strategy.
-They buy out of the money call at the higher strike in case of the stock price rises.
+The most lucrative strategy to be used in case the investors feel that stock price will go down is call writing, also known as the Selling Call option.
+Call Option writingCall Option WritingIn writing a call option, a person sells the call option to the holder (buyer) and is obliged to sell the shares at the strike price if the holder exercises it.
+In exchange, the seller receives a premium from the buyer. has the potential unlimited losses if the stock price goes up instead of going down.
+So to safeguard from the risk of unlimited losses, investors enter into a bear call strategy.
+They buy out of the moneyOut Of The Money”Out of the money” is the term used in options trading & can be described as an option contract that has no intrinsic value if exercised today.
+In simple terms, such options trade below the value of an underlying asset and therefore, only have time value. call at the higher strike in case of the stock price rises.

 #2 – Bear Put Strategy

 If an investor is bearish about the market, they are not so bearish.
 They may think the stock price will go down but will not decrease drastically and hence they decide to buy a put option and minimize the cost of the premium paid.
 He should sell another out-of-the-money put option.
 The premium earned from the out-of-the-money will help to lower the initial cost and help to reach the breakeven point fast.